sannansaleem/Green-Energy-Stock-Analysis/README.md

 >If the cell value in previous row (2nd column) is not the same as current cell value (2nd column), (that means the ticker index has reached a starting point of the new ticker), then capture the value for starting price of a new ticker in a current row (7th column) and store it in a “container” named tickerEndingPrices under label “current” tickerIndex.
 And similarly for ending prices.

 #### For loops
-For loops are responsible for executing the code in a repetitive manner until the condition is met.
-Incrementing a variable by 1  `tickerIndex = tickerIndex + 1` is  responsible to move to the next ticker.
+The refacorisation of our VBA code heavily depended on the basic understanding of for loops.
+As these loops are responsible for executing the code in a repetitive manner, in out case, increasing our tickerIndex variable by 1  `tickerIndex = tickerIndex + 1` i.e. moving up to our next ticker within the array of 12 that was previously created

-By initializing arrays `tickerVolumes(tickerIndex) = 0` we reset the total volume to zero, before entering the loop again.
+By initializing arrays `tickerVolumes(tickerIndex) = 0` we are able to set the intial volume to zero, before entering the loop again.
+As we will further explore in the coming sections nested for loops as presented in our base code were the source of inefficiencies.

 #### Formatting
 In order to present our final table in an organized and visually engaging manner, Microsoft Visual Basic Editor allows for both conditional as well as Static formatting as one would normally do within excel itself.